campuzanogf/Asymmetric-Traveling-Salesman-Problem-Instances/README.md

-# Variable Speeds Asymmetric Traveling Salesman Problem with Drone Instances
+# The Variable Speeds Asymmetric Traveling Salesman Problem with Drone Instances

 A repository with instances for the VS-ATSP-D with Drone